 If your house is an old property, you may find your bills higher than usual as the structure is less efficient.
-The use of cooling and heating system and artificial lighting will definitely power up your bill.
+The use of cooling and heating systems and artificial lighting will definitely power up your bill.
 Make use of natural temperature and lighting to save more energy.

 Significant changes in your life such as having a baby, moving in with a partner, or even starting to work from home can all have an effect on your energy consumption.

 Some meters are still read by field technicians, and there is a possibility that mistakes can be made.
-If you think there’s a discrepancy in your bill because of incorrect reading, observe your energy meter, check for energy consumption, and give your energy retailer a call.
+If you think there’s a discrepancy in your bill because of incorrect readings, observe your energy meter, check for energy consumption, and give your energy retailer a call.

 One of the countless causes of the price increase is inflation.
-The government generally aims a 2-3% increase per year in all goods and services, so your energy bills may increase as well.
+The government generally aims for a 2-3% increase per year in all goods and services, so your energy bills may increase as well.

 The electricity you are using for daily needs is generated by power plants which are located outside the cities.
 As they are a hundred miles away, there is a cost of transporting energy.
-Your bill is picked up by the distributors and passed to your electricity provider, who include it in your bill.
+Your bill is picked up by the distributors and passed to your electricity provider, who includes it in your bill.